rtrouton/rtrouton_scripts/rtrouton_scripts/set_endnote_volume_license/set_endnote_7_volume_license/README.md

-The Endnote 7 site license is stored in `/Applications/Endnote X7/.license.dat` and has a format that looks like this:
+The EndNote 7 site license is stored in `/Applications/EndNote X7/.license.dat` and has a format that looks like this:

 `Company Name`